Relational Differential Dynamic Logic: Introduction

+\myparagraph{Relational Reasoning in Practice} We contend relational reasoning has practical significance based on our collaboration with an industry partner.
+Relational properties, especially with an aspect of \emph{monotonicity}, abound in real-world examples.
+In particular, we have often encountered situations where we have a parametrized model $M(p)$ and need to show a property of the form:

-These properties occur often especially in the context of \emph{product lines}, such as Euro car segments A--F.
+These properties occur especially in the context of \emph{product lines}, where the same model can come in many slight variants.
+Example~\ref{ex:car} is such a situation.

-Secondly, proof goals in relational reasoning (such as monotonicity) tend to be easier to establish, compared to (unary, non-relational) safety specifications.
-The proof of the latter is generally hard, requiring inspection of every small detail of the system.
-Therefore we expect that, in relational reasoning, the general difficulty of scaling deductive methods to real-world examples is less of a problem.
+Relational statements (such as monotonicity) are easy to state and interpret.
+Intuitions about the \emph{direction of} the change in a behavior of a system resulting from the change of a parameter are more often valid than intuitions about the \emph{amount of} such a change.
+These kinds of simple statements are often used by engineers to establish the basic credibility of a model.
+Qualitative, relational properties also tend to be easier to prove than exact, quantitative properties.

-Thirdly, relational reasoning (especially on monotonicity) can serve as a powerful technique in \emph{test-case reduction}.
-As we discussed previously, it can happen that a real-world example is too complex for its safety property to be deductively verified.
-In this situation, one would turn to empirical quality assurance methods (i.e.\ \emph{testing}).
-If a monotonicity property (such as~(\ref{eq:monotonicityInformally})) can be deductively established (it is often easier than safety), the monotonicity property allows us to focus our testing efforts to the extreme case $M(p_{\max})$.
-This spares all the test cases that we would have spent for $M(p)$ with smaller $p$'s.
+Finally, monotonicity can serve as a powerful technique in \emph{test-case reduction}.
+If a safety property is too complex to be deductively verified, one usually turns to testing.
+It is often still possible to establish a simple monotonicity property of the form~(\ref{eq:monotonicityInformally}).
+This can powerfully boost testing efforts: one can focus exclusively on establishing safety for the extreme case $M(p_{\max})$.